Unravelling inter-channel quantum interference in below-threshold nonsequential double ionization with statistical measures: Conclusions

-The present work may provide guidelines for constructing two-electron interferometric schemes, similar to the configurations employed in one-electron pump-probe schemes.
+The toolbox of interchannel interference conditions derived the present work is general.
+It is applicable to arbitrary fields, and may provide guidelines for constructing two-electron interferometric schemes, similar to the configurations employed in one-electron pump-probe schemes.
+This may become a powerful tool, as preliminary results show that inter-channel interference has potential for reshaping correlated electron-momentum distributions \cite{Hao2014,Maxwell2016}.
 If two excitation channels can be pre-selected according to well-defined criteria, this may inform the construction of bound-state coherent superpositions in RESI.
-One must note, however, the resulting interference patterns are not determined solely by the intrinsic properties of the target, but also depend sensitively on the characteristics of the driving field.
+The resulting interference patterns are also influenced by the characteristics of the driving field.
+Therefore, our inter-channel results connect target structure, field structure and quantum phases in a unified way.
 Consequently, the choice of preparation scheme or the mechanism used to induce specific transitions may substantially alter the interference outcome.
-This is accounted for the present toolbox.
 Thus, these insights may serve as a foundation for tailoring multi-electron quantum interference.
+Moreover, in a realistic scenario, interference will only take place for quantum pathways resulting in the same final compound ionic-electronic state.
+Therefore, for some pathways recombination to ensure this may need to be incorporated in the present model.